ourzora/zora-v1-subgraph/README.md

 Open `http://127.0.0.1:8000/` in your browser to get a GraphiQL interface to submit queries to the subgraph.

-You can execute contract functions using the various scripts n `scripts`.
+You can execute contract functions using the various scripts in `scripts`.

 Run them by executing `yarn ts-node scripts/<script name> --chainId <chainID> <args>`